ido-pluto/semantic-release-npm-workspaces-monorepo/README.md

 ### How it works

-- It will update all the workspace (local dependencies) to the latest from the registry before running semantic release.
+- It will update all the workspace (local dependencies) to the latest version from the registry before running semantic release, respecting configured release channels.
+When working in a prerelease branch (e.g., beta), it will fetch the latest prerelease version from that channel if available.
 - It will do it by the dependency graph, meaning that it will update the packages in the correct order.
 - Use `semantic-release-commit-filter` to filter the commits to only publish packages that changed.